 Don’t miss a visit to the Rathaus, or Town Hall; the Marktplatz to spot the Hercules fountain where petty criminals were chained during medieval times; or the University Prison, where unruly students were locked on campus.
 In later years, it became something of a party center ha!

-River Neckar and the Alte Brucke
+2. Walk the River Neckar & Alte Brucke

 Strolling along the river is a really pleasant way to see some of city’s side streets.
 While the main shopping street is one of Heidelberg’s most famous point of attraction, I personally found the small alleyways much more interesting to explore!
 The old bridge is worth a walk to explore the striped medieval gate.
 Don’t forget to check out the monkey statue by the bridge entrance!
 Legend has it that he’s holding a mirror and if you touch it, he’ll bring you riches.
 Whereas if you touch the monkey’s fingers, you’ll return to the city.

-Philosopher’s Walk, or Philosophenweg
+3. Take the Philosopher’s Walk, or Philosophenweg

 This pathway on the north side of the Neckar river runs along Saints Mountain and got it’s name due to the university philosophers who once pondered life’s meaning along this road.
 Today, university students enjoy sunshine by having a picnic on this stretch!
 First timer’s visiting Heidelberg will want to cross the bridge to Philosopher’s Walk for it’s excellent views of Old Town.